tlsnotary/docs-mdbook/src/intro.md

 ### General-purpose TLS verifier

-Since the validation of the TLS traffic does neither reveal anything about the cleartext of the TLS session, nor about the `Server`, it is possible to outsource the traffic validation part, i.e. the MPC, to a general-purpose TLS verifier, which we call `Notary`, who signs the transcript and thus makes it portable.
+Since the validation of the TLS traffic does neither reveal anything about the plain text of the TLS session, nor about the `Server`, it is possible to outsource the traffic validation part, i.e. the MPC, to a general-purpose TLS verifier, which we call `Notary`, who signs the transcript and thus makes it portable.
 The `Prover` can now take this signed transcript, and selectively disclose sections to an application-specific verifier.

 ![](./png-diagrams/overview3.png)